abhiTronix/vidgear/docs/gears/netgear/advanced/secure_mode.md

 ### Bare-Minimum Usage

 Following is the bare-minimum code you need to get started with Secure Mode in NetGear API:

+??? warning "Secure Mode Issues with PyZMQ (`version > 24.0.1`) on :fontawesome-brands-windows: Windows"

+    The Secure Mode functionality is currently broken with PyZMQ (`version > 24.0.1`) on the Windows platform.
+This issue is due to recent changes in the [`zmq.auth`](https://pyzmq.readthedocs.io/en/latest/api/zmq.auth.html#module-zmq.auth) module introduced in PyZMQ `version 25.0.0`.
+Attempting to use Secure Mode with these versions will result in the error: `zmq.error.ZMQError: Address in use (addr='inproc://zeromq.zap.01')`.

+    !!! info "To use Secure Mode on Windows, please downgrade to PyZMQ (`version <= 24.0.1`)"

 #### Server's End